 Nerve damage occurs once there is excessive twisting during an ankle sprain or extensive swelling resulting to the compression of the nerves that surround the ankle.
 The lasting effects include tingling, burning pain, muscle weakness, numbness, diminished nerve reflexes and muscle twitching.

-After several months, diminished range of motion and dislocation of the joint can lead to osteoarthritis which is distinguished by diminished joint space and bone spurs on the X-ray result.
+Generally, after several months, poor range of motion and dislocation of the joint can lead to osteoarthritis.
 The symptoms of the condition include grinding upon movement and aching pain in the morning.